NiborGnu/p4-timeline/TESTING.md

 Expected:

 Website is responsive on all screen sizes and no images are pixelated or stretched.
-No horizontal scroll is present.
 No elements overlap.

 Actual: